How to Look After Your Dog This Summer

 6. Bring Your Dog Inside

 Bring your dog inside!
-For some people that have dogs that are only “outside dogs” bring them inside and set up a secluded area for them, i.e. in the kitchen, laundry or bathroom.
-Due to the hot weather they often won't be very energetic and are more likely to lay down and keep cool.
-If they are going to remain outside, it’s essential they have adequate shade out of the sun.
-They must also have constant supervision to ensure they are not showing the signs of dehydrating or overheating.
+Some people have dogs that are only “outside dogs,” so they bring them inside and set up a secluded area for them, e.g., in the kitchen, laundry, or bathroom.
+Due to the hot weather, dogs often won't be energetic and are more likely to lie down and keep cool.
+If they remain outside, they must have adequate shade from the sun.
+They must also have constant supervision to ensure they are not showing the signs of dehydration or overheating.

 If you see any of these warning signs you need to act fast, as if untreated it can be fatal.
 Please consult your veterinarian if your pooch is showing one or more of these signs.